Unforeseen medical treatment

 Treatment & costs

-- Specialist consultations are free of charge if you have a referral from a doctor covered by a contract with the public health care
+- Specialist consultations are free if you are referred by a doctor from the public system.

-- In case of emergencies you can contact the casualty ward (skadestue) in a public hospital
+- In an emergency, you can contact the casualty ward / emergency room (skadestue) of any public hospital.

-- In some of the five regions you need to arrange for the consultation beforehand.
-Information on how to access acute hospital help in the five regions can be found on www.borger.dk under Skadestue.
+- In some of Denmark's 5 regions, you must schedule a consultation in advance.
+Information on how to get emergency hospital care can be found on www.borger.dk under 'Skadestue' (Danish only).

-- Show your prescription from the doctor, hospital or specialist in any pharmacy
+- Take your prescription from the doctor, hospital or specialist to any pharmacy.

 - There are no special rules for transport by air ambulance.